galaxyproject/galaxy-hub/content/blog/2024-06-14-CoC-EoY-2023/index.md

 ## Changes to Code Of Conduct committee
-Change in membership - NA
+Change in membership - Assunta DeSanto has left the committee.

 ## Procedures for changes to Code of Conduct
 CoC Committee members are now listed as codeowners of the file, ensuring that we are aware of any requested changes, and preventing